 Due to their contact with goliaths in the early years after they were cured, the halflings of Cuorria typically follow this tradition alongside the humans' temperamental tradition.

-Human Perseverance (ancient Human)Available Domains: Knowledge, Trickery, War, Arcana (Sword Coast)
+Cult of [Human] Perseverance (Lizardfolk & ancient Humans)Available Domains: Knowledge, Trickery, War, Arcana (Sword Coast)

-The Cult of Human Perseverance rose as a reaction against the HMDJVNW (see "Mages of Monvesia"), and led humanity away from servitude in their homeland to dominance in Monvesia.
+The Cult of Human Perseverance rose as a reaction against the HMDJVNW, and led humanity away from servitude in their homeland to dominance in Monvesia.
 It was later supplanted by the Temperamental Philosophies.
 In the north, where the Cult had survived the longest, there is a larger number of independent orders that pledge little more than lip service to the Temperaments.

-Human Perseverance is no longer practiced openly by any group.
-It survives only in small pockets throughout Monvesia--not all of which are human.
+The religious traditions of the Perseverance movement are no longer practiced openly by any group.
+They survives only in small pockets throughout Monvesia--not all of which are human.
 Lizardfolk communities in the Honderreich have been found to practice this tradition.

 - Altruist = Circle of the Moon (Galtic)